-exempted?

-Yes ⊠ No □ No view □

 If yes what restrictions should be placed on these?

-Comments (if any):

-If they are limited to ground floor we are of the opinion that these should have a negligible impact on external fire spread on a façade which is otherwise non-combustible.
+If they are limited to ground floor, it is the opinion of the Council that these should have a negligible impact on external fire spread on a façade which is otherwise non-combustible.
 The proposed ban will apply to all components of the external wall system.
 There will obviously be some components of the wall system that are necessary for the wall to function correctly, and where a Class A1 or A2-s1, d0 product is not available.